rethinkdb/www/_posts/2015-12-22-alt-jvm-driver.md

   (-> (.range r 10) (.coerceTo "array") (.run conn) println))
 ```

-As a lisp dialect, Clojure code is written with parenthetical
+As a Lisp dialect, Clojure code is written with parenthetical
 s-expressions and prefix notation.
 You can invoke conventional Java
 methods by putting a period at the beginning of the method name.
 To
 express a chained series of method invocations in order instead of with